-- Assessing the merits of the matter and advising the client analysed the facts in accordance with the result of the client - analysed the facts in accordance with the relevant law. - obtained and clarified any relevant technical information. - advised, or been involved in advising, the client of any rights and obligations of the client and potential penalties if obligations are not observed. - identified, or been involved in identifying, all options and developed a plan of action in accordance with the client's instructions. - alerted, or been involved in alerting, the client to the need to identify the commercial, political and public relations implications of any proposed action. - 2.
-Preparing planning applications or objections - identified and analysed relevant provisions of the appropriate planning scheme. - identified any appropriate grounds of objection. - prepared either an application for development or other planning approval, or an objection to such an application. - identified any need to obtain plans or other information.
+- obtained full instructions from the client. - analysed the facts in accordance with the relevant law. - obtained and clarified any relevant technical information. - advised, or been involved in advising, the client of any rights and obligations of the client and potential penalties if obligations are not observed. - identified, or been involved in identifying, all options and developed a plan of action in accordance with the client's instructions. - alerted, or been involved in alerting, the client to the need to identify the commercial, political and public relations implications of any proposed action. - identified and analysed relevant provisions of the appropriate planning scheme. - identified any appropriate grounds of objection. - prepared either an application for development or other planning approval, or an objection to such an application. - identified any need to obtain plans or other information.

-- Initiating or responding to environmental claims - identified the appropriate forum for initiating or responding to a claim. - initiated or opposed, or been involved in initiating or opposing, a claim in accordance with the rules of the relevant court or tribunal, in a timely manner. - obtained all necessary evidence and drafted all necessary documents in accordance with those rules. - Representing the client in resolving a planning matter or environmental claim identified appropriate means of resolving the matter to the satisfaction of the client and discussed them, or been involved in discussing them, with the client. - completed all preparation required by law and good practice. - represented, or been involved in representing, or observed the representation of, the client effectively in any negotiation, mediation, hearing or other proceedings. - Implementing outcomes properly documented any order or settlement and explained, or been involved in explaining it to the client in a way which a reasonable client could understand. - identified and carried out any procedures to enforce the order or settlement in a timely manner.
+- Initiating or responding to environmental claims identified the appropriate forum for initiating or responding to a claim. initiated or opposed, or been involved in initiating or - opposing, a claim in accordance with the rules of the relevant court or tribunal, in a timely manner. - obtained all necessary evidence and drafted all necessary documents in accordance with those rules. - identified appropriate means of resolving the matter to the satisfaction of the client and discussed them, or been involved in discussing them, with the client. - completed all preparation required by law and good practice. - represented, or been involved in representing, or observed the representation of, the client effectively in any negotiation, mediation, hearing or other proceedings. - 5.
+Implementing outcomes environmental claim matter or